Merzasphor/MWSE/docs/source/lua/type/niTriBasedGeometryData.rst

 niTriBasedGeometryData
 ====================================================================================================

-An object containing the actual geometry data necessary to render an NiTriBasedGeometry object.
+Contains the actual geometry data for a `NiTriBasedGeometry` object.

 Properties
 ----------------------------------------------------------------------------------------------------

 `bounds`_ (`niBound`_)
-    The model-space bounding sphere of the object.
+    The bounds of the object.

 `colors`_ (`niColorA`_)
-    The color list for the object.
+    The color for the object.

 `compressFlags`_ (`boolean`_)
     If true, compress geometry.